lehins/massiv/Quickref.md

 * fooInner

 The `Within` suffix signals that the function operates on a particular dimension and it allows you to pick any dimension you want.
-The `Outer` suffix
+Functions with the `Outer` suffix use dimension `n` in an n-dimensional index don't take a dimension argument.
+Functions with the `Inner` suffix use dimension `1`.